AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_android.md

 1. Connect the Android devices to the computer.

 2. Click `Run 'app'` on your Android Studio.
-A moment later you will see the project installed on your device.
+A moment later you can see the project installed on your device.

 3. Grant microphone and camera access to your app.